The Physics-Informed Neural Network Gravity Model: Generation III: PINN-GM-III

-In the case of small-body gravity modeling, where the geometries may vastly differ from a point mass or low-fidelity spherical harmonic approximation, the incorporation of past analytic models should be performed carefully, as the analytic models are often only valid at high-altitudes.
-To ensure that these analytic models are only used where appropriate, the hyperbolic tangent fusing function, $H(x, r, k)$, is reused.
-Specifically, for small bodies, PINN-GM-III uses
+It should be noted that the inclusion of analytic models should be performed carefully.
+In the case of small-body gravity modeling, where the geometries may vastly differ from a point mass or low-fidelity spherical harmonic approximation, the incorporation of past analytic models can induce unnecessary error at low altitudes.
+To ensure that these analytic models are only used where appropriate, the hyperbolic tangent fusing function, $H(x, r, k)$, is reused to dynamically weight the analytic solution through:

-as the low fidelity analytic contribution to the model where $w_{\text{LF}}=H(r, R^*, k^*)$, $R^* = 1+e$, and $k=0.5$, where $e$ is the eccentricity of the body computed via $e = \sqrt{1 - b^2/a^2}$.
+where $\hat{U}_{\text{LF}}$ is the weighted low fidelity analytic model with $w_{\text{LF}}=H(r, R^*, k^*)$, $R^* = 0$, and $k=0.5$.
 This ensures that at high altitude, where the analytic approximation is most accurate, it fully contributes to the final learned solution, but at lower altitudes, the analytic contribution has a reduced weight to the final solution.
-A visualization of this weighted low-fidelity analytic model is shown in Figure~\ref{fig:fuse_models}, and shows how the low fidelity point mass approximation is downweighted at low altitudes, but contributing fully at higher altitudes.
+A visualization of the various weighting functions used in the PINN-GM-III is shown in Figure~\ref{fig:fuse_models}, highlighting where the different parts of the model are fully activated and deactivated.